 The email newsletter is a powerful marketing and communication tool that has various useful functions.
 It reminds your users about you; it informs users about your products; it tells them what you have been up to, and it helps you build a unique relationship with them.
 Users like email newsletters if the newsletters bring them value.

 The fundamental rule for creating an email newsletter is to give it interesting, relevant and up-to-date information that is enjoyable to read.
 Users sign up for newsletters hoping to be informed about things that they would not otherwise be able to find out about.
 In this article, we’ll discuss some guidelines for designing and distributing email newsletters.
 Each point will be accompanied by both good and bad examples.

 1. Magazine Style: A magazine-style e-newsletter is synonymous with the short copy.
 This is a good choice if your primary newsletter’s goal is to drive traffic to your website.
 For your viewers to the entire article you are advertising, they must visit your website.

-This newsletter style includes short excerpts for multiple articles, not just one, accompanied by many links transferring viewers to each highlighted full article on your website.
+This newsletter-style includes short excerpts from multiple articles, not just one, accompanied by many links transferring viewers to each highlighted full article on your website.
 Because the style includes links to multiple articles many businesses use this format as a monthly re-cap of blog activities.
-However it can be sent more frequently if you’re publishing often to keep viewers from being overwhelmed with too many featured articles in one email.
+However, it can be sent more frequently if you’re publishing often to keep viewers from being overwhelmed with too many featured articles in one email.

-2. Single Topic Style:- The single topic style of e-newsletters is exactly what it sounds like – the newsletter only shares information about a single topic or idea.
-All the information your readers could possibly need would be included in the email itself, so the copy will be long.
+2. Single Topic Style: The single topic style of e-newsletters is exactly what it sounds like – the newsletter only shares information about a single topic or idea.
+All the information your readers could need would be included in the email itself, so the copy will belong.

 Links are usually unnecessary in this style because the reader already has everything they need.
 This style isn’t a good choice when sending newsletters for marketing purposes because the reader has no reason to visit your online home base (your website) and learn more about your brand.